jaeyunsung/Ataciguat_aortic_valve/README.md

 This script takes the actual changes in aortic valve area and the predicted changes in aortic valve area from the neural network regression model.
 This script makes a scatter plot of the actual changes in aortic valve area and the predicted changes in aortic valve area.

+# Output

+This directory contains the output from the neural network regression model for predicting changes in aortic valve area.

 # Running the scripts

 Jupyter lab notebooks are run similar to an R markdown file.
 Each cell contains a section of code to run.
+There are both Python and R notebooks included in the scripts directory.